ietf-rats-wg/key-attestation/sampledata/idea2/readme.md

 # Conceptual Model

-The attestation data described here is self-attested evidence where the attesting environment is a slice of a complete device that can be thought of as the "HSM application layer" -- ie the layer of a trusted device that handles and manages private key material on behalf of other applications that make use of these keys.
-How this composes with other layers, for example a hardware root of trust in which this environment is running, or applications that make use of the managed keys, is out of scope.
+The attestation data described here is self-attested evidence where the attesting environment is the slice of a complete device that can be thought of as the "HSM application layer" -- ie the layer of a trusted device that handles and manages private key material on behalf of other applications that make use of these keys.
+How this attestation data composes with other attestation layers, for example a hardware root of trust in which this environment is running, or applications that make use of the managed keys, is out of scope and can be accomplished with other wrapper formats such as RATS CMW.

 The goal of this draft is for an HSM to be able to describe either a single key that it manages -- for example to accompany a Certificate Signing Request (CSR) -- or a set of keys that it manages -- for example to audit all keys within the device.

 Conceptually the data that needs to be conveyed breaks into several categories:

-1. Description of the key -- public key, key ID, fingerprint.
+1. Key description -- public key, key ID, fingerprint.
     1. Key protection properties -- non-exportable, etc.
     1. Key environment -- partition, cloud tenant, policy group, etc to which this key belongs.
-1. Platform -- description of the hardware, software, and global configuration state of the attesting environment in which this key resides.
+1. Platform description -- description of the hardware, software, and global configuration state of the attesting environment in which this key resides.